Maths

 Zeegers, P., Deller-Evans, K., Egege, S., & Klinger, C. (2011).
 Essential Skills for Science and Technology.
 Sydney, OUP.

-Feeling a little anxious about maths is fine; even professors will admit to it!
-But when anxiety about maths interferes with your ability to learn or perform, or you avoid maths altogether, the anxiety is a problem that needs to be addressed.
+Feeling a little anxious about maths is fine.
+But when that anxiety interferes with your ability to learn or perform, or you avoid maths altogether, the problem needs to be addressed.

 What is Maths Anxiety?